Quantifying the Risks of Pesticide Exposure to Squash Bee Behavior and Pollination Services

 Materials and methods:

-Study design: We will be working on 18 farms in west Texas that all grow pumpkin.
-For each year, every site will be visited 3 times during the blooming period from May to August.
-Because all three objectives of this study rely on variable pesticide exposure across sites these sites will span the available range of management practices (6 with organic management practices and 6 with conventional management involving the use of insecticides, with variation in practices within each group).
-During the second of the three visits we will collect two samples of each pollen & nectar, soil, and squash bees (E. pruinosa) which will be sent to the McArt Lab at Cornell University to be analyzed for pesticide residues.
-This will be 72 samples per year for a total of 144 samples over the two field seasons.
-Landcover surrounding each site will be measured with ArcGIS using CropScape data layers.
+Study design: We worked on 17 farms in west Texas that all grow pumpkin.
+Every site will be visited 3 times during the blooming period from May to August.
+During the second of the three visits we collected samples of each pollen & nectar, soil, and bees (A. mellidera, X. strenua, and X. pruinosa) which were sent to AGQ labs in Oxnard, California to be analyzed for pesticide residues with a paired LC/MS GC/MS analysis.
+Landcover surrounding each site was calculated with ArcGIS using CropScape data layers.

-We will collect our pollen and nectar from 2 flowers during this second site visit, when the plants are likely to be in the fullest bloom, and so are a major floral resource for the bees.
-Two 10g soil sample will be taken from the center of the field to be consistent in the location of sample collection from each site and since squash bees are known to nest in crop fields (soil sampling per site as in Chan et al. 2019).
-All samples for pesticide residue analysis will be collected onto dry ice and then stored at -80 degrees until they are shipped to the McArt lab.
+We collected our pollen and nectar from flowers during this second site visit, when the plants are likely to be in the fullest bloom, and so are a major floral resource for the bees.
+A ~10g soil sample was taken from the center of the field (approx. 5cm deep) to be consistent in the location of sample collection from each site and since squash bees are known to nest in crop fields (soil sampling per site as in Chan et al. 2019).
+All samples for pesticide residue analysis were stored at -80 degrees until they were shipped to AGQ labs.
 We will run generalized linear models (GLMs) to assess the impact of surrounding agricultural landcover, floral density, and pesticide hazard on community level pollinator richness and pollinator abundance.
 We will calculate hazard quotient based on the residues detected to inform if the risk to bees is actually below the EPA level of concern at our sites (negligible risk to mortality as 5% of the honeybee LD50) when exposure only through the nectar is considered compared to when pollen and soil exposure are factored in as well.

 To better understand the relationship between the honeybee LD50 and toxicity to other bee species we also added in a "high" dose treatment that was not necessarily intended to be field realistic but to be the same in terms of relative toxicity compared to the honeybee LD50, both insecticides were fed to the squash bees at a dosage that was 20% of the honeybee LD50.
 If the honeybee LD50 can be scaled to accurately predict toxicity to other bee species we would have expected no difference between the two insecticide treatment groups.

 The current risk assessment framework relies on defining what pesticide concentrations in nectar minimize acute lethality in honeybees, but these are not the only bees providing pollination services to agricultural systems.
-Pumpkin is a pollinator dependent crop that is primarily pollinated by the solitary squash bee (E. pruinosa), and it is unknown to what extent this risk assessment framework actually prevents negative effects on these bees.
-Additionally, it is critical to assess if a risk assessment framework based on acute lethality is actual represents a level of risk that minimizing losses to pollination services due to effects on the abundance of important pollinators and the pollinators’ foraging behavior.
+Pumpkin is a pollinator dependent crop that is primarily pollinated by the solitary squash bee (X. pruinosa), and it is unknown to what extent this risk assessment framework actually prevents negative effects on these bees.
+Additionally, it is critical to assess if a risk assessment framework based on acute lethality actually represents a level of risk that minimizes losses to pollination services due to effects on the abundance of important pollinators and the pollinators’ foraging behavior.

 Research results and discussion: